-These expert tips will help you keep your little one's skin soft and healthy — even during tundraworthy weather.
+These winter skin-care tips for kids will help you keep your little ones’ skin soft and healthy — even during tundra-like weather.

 “Fragrance-free” on product labels — specifically laundry detergent and moisturizers — is key.
 New Jersey allergist and immunologist Tina Zecca recommends avoiding preservatives too.
 Preservative ingredients such as formaldehyde and propylene glycol can trigger skin allergies, she warns.

 For kids and adults alike, if we bathe too frequently, our skin can dry out — and this can disrupt the skin barrier and let allergens in.
 Bear in mind that the American Academy of Pediatrics recommends bathing babies no more than three times a week for the first year.
 With older kids, note that hot, long showers can dry out skin by removing protective natural skin or oils, says board-certified dermatologist and pediatrician Tsippora Shainhouse.
 Keep your bath and shower water warm, not hot (a maximum temperature of 110 degrees Fahrenheit for anyone) and limit the duration to less than 10 minutes.
-“Use a moisturizing soap — try Dove Sensitive Skin or a glycerin bar — and only wash the ‘dirty’ areas — neck, feet, armpits, upper back, groin/diaper area — if the rest are clean,” she adds.
+“Use a moisturizing soap … and only wash the ‘dirty’ areas — neck, feet, armpits, upper back, groin/diaper area — if the rest are clean,” she adds.

 Even when it’s cold, UV rays are present; they pass through clouds and reflect off snow.
 Shainhouse recommends applying a broad-spectrum sunscreen with SPF 30 or more to exposed skin on a child’s face every morning before heading outdoors.
 “This is especially important if you and your kids will be playing outside for prolonged periods or if you are skiing [or] snowboarding,” she adds.
 “Higher altitudes mean you are closer to the sun and more likely to sunburn.
 Remember to apply a coat of sunscreen before heading out to the slopes and reapply after lunch.”